simon-brooke/the-great-game/doc/Selecting_Character.md

 ## Tinder as a Character Selector

 Tinder is a dating app.
-It shows you pictures of potential partners, and you choose from them by swiping left to reject them, or right to express interest in them.
+It shows you pictures (with brief profiles) of potential partners, and you choose from them by swiping left to reject them, or right to express interest in them.
 That's a kernel of an idea for how to select from among a large selection of people.

 So how about: